mijia/modelq/README.md

 Simple Idea
 ---------------

-Read the schema from MySQL database (the whold database or only some tables), and Bang!
+Read the schema from MySQL database (the whole database or only some tables), and Bang!
 The go models are there.
 I embrace the "SQL First" for modeling the business, then use the ModelQ to generate corresponding models for accessing.
 ModelQ is concerning about two aspects:

 1. Easy CRUD interface and query builder but without the golang reflection involved.
 2. Facilitate the Go compiler for the correctness (I think this is very important.)